 Number of years in retirement

 The next step takes a lot of honesty, as you must determine just how long you plan to live in retirement.
-Yes, it may seem morbid to consider your own death, but the last thing you want is to exhaust your retirement savings too soon.
+Yes, it may seem morbid to consider your average life expectancy, but the last thing you want is to exhaust your retirement savings account too soon.

 Unless you have a chronic illness that could potentially shorten your life expectancy, the average American lives to 79 years old, according to The World Bank.
 This is, of course, just an average, and many variables affect this.